-We generally tap into the specific skill-sets of various senior team members are brought together to perform the audit:
+To complete an audit, specific skill-sets of various senior team members are brought together to perform the audit:

 - Senior Drupal Developer (certified Acquia "Grand Master"): Drupal configuration, architecture, code quality and custom module review.

-- Drupal Themer / Front-end Developer (certified Acquia Front-end Specialist): Review of theming layer, including Accessibility review
+- Senior Drupal Themer / Senior Front-end Developer (certified Acquia Front-end Specialist): Review of theming layer, including Accessibility review

-- System Administrator: Feedback on performance, server configuration and security.
+- Senior System Administrator: Feedback on performance, server configuration and security.

 Once feedback has been gathered from our specialists in each area, the Zoocha Technical Director will review the audit before returning it.

 What is the process for an audit?

 After commissioning Zoocha to complete a Drupal site audit / evaluation, you can expect the following: